NREL/resstock/docs/read_the_docs/source/characteristics.rst

 Assumption
 **********

-CEC Climate zones are defined by Zip Codes.
-The dependency selected is County and PUMA as zip codes are not modeled in ResStock.
-The mapping between Census Tracts and Zip Codes are approximate and some discrepancies may exist.
+CEC Climate zones are defined by Zip Codes.; The dependency selected is County and PUMA as zip codes are not modeled in ResStock.; The mapping between Census Tracts and Zip Codes are approximate and some discrepancies may exist.; If the sample is outside California, the option is set to None.

 .. _ceiling_fan: